NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 <img src="https://user-images.githubusercontent.com/43679669/110424278-8b7f4b80-8070-11eb-91e2-87bab5882f21.gif" width=50% height=50%>

 ### 3.17.1.
-Update Spoke1 App VPC networking for Inbound inspection with GWLB
+Verify/Update Spoke1 App VPC networking for Inbound inspection with GWLB

 - First investigate `spoke1-app-vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.
 - For **inbound** traffic, no changes are required for the `web` route tables in the Spoke VPCs
 - Refer to terraform output for GWLB Endpoint IDs (or identify them in VPC Dashboard)

-- **To verify your solution (or shortcut!), expand below for specific steps**
+- **To verify your routes, see below for specific steps.
+Note that many of these routes have been created for you by Terraform to reduce the time commitment required for this specific lab.**

 Starting left to right on the diagram...